jmigual/APATeoria/Network Security/lesson.md

 The optical fiber cables have a cover because otherwise the light could escape if the cable is in contact with a surface with a higher refractive index.
 The cover has a different type of glass to protect the refractive index.

+### Security

+As there's always a bit of scattering optic cables can be compromised anyway.
+There are machines that scan the scattering generated light rays.

+## Avoiding compromised networks

+An easy way to avoid compromised physical networks can be to have all the cables layered inside a pressured pipe.
+It's a very cheap method an also if sensors are used to monitor the pressure then it can be detected if someone is actually accessing the cable

+## Wireless

+### Security through Range limitation?

+- UHF RFID
+- Bluetooth
+- WiFi 802.11b
+- GSM

+# Link layer

+How are we going to do addressing?

+This layer introduces addresses, MAC addresses.
+They are tied to hardware.
+It allows us to talk to individual devices.

+Ethernet:

+- 48 bits address
+- First 24 by manufacturer
+- Last 24 unique device identifier
+- $2^{48}$ possible mac addresses

+This layer also regulates medium access